Brown Stew Chicken and Dumplings Recipe (Jamaican Comfort Classic)

 Why You Should Try This Recipe:

 This Brown Stew Chicken is the perfect balance of spicy, sweet, and savory.
 The tender chicken absorbs all the incredible flavors from the marinade and stew base, while the fresh veggies add texture and color.
 It’s a dish that’s easy to make but packed with flavor, making it perfect for weeknight dinners or a weekend family feast.
+Don't miss my smothered chicken perfection for another delicious option.

 Brown Stew Chicken